VioletGiraffe/Darkroom/docs/architecture/media-widgets.md

 ### Two rendering bug fixes worth not regressing

-- **DPR-at-construction**: cards are built with no parent and reparented later, so the constructor's render can capture a stale device-pixel-ratio on scaled displays → low-res, blurry canvas.
-Fixed by re-checking the render DPR against the current one in `paintEvent` and re-rendering on mismatch (the first point DPR is guaranteed correct; self-corrects within a frame).
+- **Stale DPR**: cards are built with no parent and reparented later, so an early render can capture a stale device-pixel-ratio on scaled displays → low-res, blurry canvas.
+Fixed by re-checking the render DPR against the current one in `paintEvent` and re-rendering on mismatch (the first point DPR is guaranteed correct;
+  self-corrects within a frame).
+Deferring the first render to paint-time (above) already makes this correct on the first try; the re-check remains as the guard.
 - **Minification aliasing**: drawing full-res frames straight into small slots aliases badly at large reductions (bilinear is a poor minification filter).
 Fixed by pre-resampling each frame to its target size (area-correct) before a 1:1 blit.
 Living in the shared loader, this fixes grid, FrameViewer, and Compare